zidaneNS/buskita_be/README.md

    * user can pick schedule if credit score >= 10 and the schedule not closed and seat empty.
    * credit score increase 1 point everyday if credit score < 15.
    * user have 1 role from (passenger, co, co leader).
-   * user with co or co_leader role can do CRUD for bus identity and bus schedule. can verify user presents in every schedule. can manipulate pasenger list in every schedule.
+   * user with co or co_leader role can do CRUD for bus identity and bus schedule. can verify user presents in every schedule. can kick / cancel passenger list in every schedule.
    * passenger role can register for him/her self.
    * co role cannot register.
    * co_leader role can register for other co or passenger but cannot register for him/her self but hardcoded instead.